SerifAndSemaphore/go-serverless-list/README.md

 [discfg](https://github.com/tmaiaroto/discfg) - A serverless application configuration tool using Lambda and DynamoDB

+## Stand Alone Deployment Tools

+[go-lambda](https://github.com/xlab/go-lambda) - Not an "all in one" tool/framework, but a useful CLI tool for deploying Go in AWS Lambda

 ## Snippets

 [lambda_proc](https://github.com/jasonmoo/lambda_proc) - One way to run Go in AWS Lambda